Opportunity Search Results

 Minimum commitment of 2 months.

-Basic duties may include: campground checks, bird blind feeding, light maintenance, customer service, supporting office staff, assisting after-hours check-ins, etc. 32 hrs/week/couple, 25 hrs/week/individual.
+Other basic duties may include: campground checks, bird blind feeding, light maintenance, customer service, supporting office staff, assisting after-hours check-ins, etc. 32 hrs/week/couple, 25 hrs/week/individual.
 Work days/shifts may vary but can usually be tailored to park host's schedules.

 Help our team steward and protect this unique Texas State Park for use today and by future generations.
 You can spend time in a beautiful place while assisting the park with critical operations.
 Volunteers are our greatest natural resource!